Other radios based on the same chassis:

 5-valve model, dual-wave 5" speaker, magic eye on some

-The chassis is not the usual baking pan style, but rather a more traditional welded construction, with the topside components spread to either side to make room for the centrally mounted 5" Radio Corp speaker.
+The chassis is not the usual baking pan style, but rather a more traditional welded construction, with the topside components spread to either side to make room for the centrally mounted 5" speaker.
+The speaker itself will likely be a Celestion (brown coloured) if it is original since Radio Corp only made 6, 8 and 10" versions at that time.

-Several different cabinet variations were made, and while specific brands seem to most comonly be found in one specific variant, often sets will be seen in other cabinets suggesting there was no specific cabinet for each brand.
+Four different cabinet variations were made, and while specific brands seem to most commonly be found in a particular variant, often they will be seen in other cabinets suggesting there was no specific cabinet for each brand - unlike the stepped cabinet designs of a few years earlier where each brand only used one of the four designs.
+In fact, Columbus sets have been seen for sale in all four cabinet variants in Columbus Radio Centre photos.

 Intermediate Frequency: 456kc/s